sparemind/Bigboard/README.md

 Benchmarks can be obtained by running [BigboardPerformanceTest.main](src/BigboardPerformanceTest.java).

 * CPU: 2.7 GHz Intel Core i5
-* Results are in milliseconds
+* Results are in nanoseconds

 | Board Size | AND     | OR      | XOR     | LEFT SHIFT | RIGHT SHIFT | Average | Avg. ops/ms  |
 | ---------- | ------- | ------- | ------- | ---------- | ----------- | ------- | ------------ |